believemaster/Laravel-Roles-Permissions/README.md

 > Delete Roles and Permissions
 > Assign Permissions to the Role
 > Created Users index page showing users and their roles
+> Update and asign role to the user
 >